vSpqce/Cheaterlist/README.md

 ## Changes
 I manually created this text file from the data in the [Koro's Perdition](https://discord.gg/perdition) Discord server.\
 I fixed some things and added one listing because koro didn't make an listing embed of it.\
-I will probably update this as most listings are added.
+I will probably update this as more listings are added.
 That's it, have a nice day.

 ## Updates